-Applications for AOS Student & Postdoc Research Awards are now closed.
-The next application cycle will open 1 December 2020.
+Applications for AOS Student & Postdoc Research Awards are now open.
+The application deadline is Friday, 5 February 2021, 11:00 a.m.
+(CST).

 AOS gives annual Student Research Awards of up to $2,500 to support research in various areas of avian biology by undergraduates, graduate students, and postdocs.
 AOS encourages undergraduate students from any region to apply.
 These awards are administered by the Research Awards Committee.

 Postdocs may also be interested in AOS’s Kessel Fellowships for Ornithological Research.

 The AOS Student Research Awards

 - Donald L. Bleitz Research Award: Supports graduate student research (Masters or Doctorate) in all areas of avian biology.

 - Betty and Herbert Carnes Research Award: Supports graduate student research (Masters or Doctorate); designated to support women who are non-smokers (i.e., have not smoked for at least the previous six months).

 - Joseph Grinnell Research Award: Supports beginning research efforts of doctoral students in their first or second year of enrollment, in any aspect of avian biology.

 - Werner and Hildegard Hesse Research Award: Supports graduate student research (Masters or Doctorate), with preference given to those studying birds in the wild.

 - Mewaldt-King Research Award: Supports graduate student research (Masters or Doctorate) in any area of ornithology that relates to the conservation of birds.
 Studies of species from threatened ecosystems or that reference large-scale conservation issues such as climate or landscape change are especially welcome, as are studies that involve the demographics, breeding biology, or disease ecology of species that are endangered, threatened, or otherwise of management concern.